Information Design With Large Language Models: Introduction

-More generally, there is ample evidence that ``persuasion in the field'' is richer than the existing theoretical models (see, e.g., the influential survey of \citet{dellavigna2010persuasion}), and that (i) tangential information given before a recommendation; (ii) text or phrasing used to support a recommendation; (iii) and even non-textual cues such as color, background images, or fonts all impact the effectiveness of persuasive communication.
-Dealing with these aspects of persuasion---which we refer to as \emph{framing}---is extremely challenging due to (i) the vast, primarily linguistic, space of relevant framings and (ii) the difficulty in systematically understanding how framing influences a decision-maker.
-However, the advent of Large Language Models (LLMs) offers a new approach to addressing these twin challenges.
-These systems are adept at understanding the structure of natural language.
-Further, a growing line of work in economics (\citet{horton2023large, brand2023using, leng2024can, dillion2023can} and \citet{manning2024automated}) argues that LLMs can be used to simulate human behavior and perspectives on a host of problems, or even be tuned as agents that can be delegated to make decisions for humans \citep{fish2023generative}.
-It is thus timely to revisit this challenge.
+Systematically reasoning about and optimizing over framing is generally challenging.
+First, the space of all framings to choose from is a vast, primarily linguistic space.
+Second, the effect of framing on a receiver is personalized and difficult to characterize rigorously.
+Fortunately, the advent of Large Language Models (LLMs) offers a new approach to addressing these twin challenges.
+LLMs are adept at understanding the structure of natural language.
+Furthermore, a growing line of work in economics (e.g., \citep{horton2023large, brand2023using, leng2024can, dillion2023can, manning2024automated}) shows that LLMs can be used to simulate human behavior on a host of problems, or even tuned to be agents that make decisions on behalf of humans \citep{fish2023generative, soumalias2025llmpowered}.
+Thus, it it timely to initiate a formal exploration of these challenges within the context of information design.
+We propose a theoretical model for information design with framing effect, analyze different variants of framing optimization problems under this model, and employ LLMs to explore and exploit framing effects in information design.